clikan.shcommand line kanban

 -*+ are used as indicators of

-The script permits displaying and status changes of the items, addition of a new item as "waiting", direct edition of the lists ("kanban" files) and of the configuration file defining kanbans and some script parameters.
+The script permits displaying and status changes of the items, addition of new "waiting" items, direct edition of the lists ("kanban" files) and of the configuration file defining kanbans and some script parameters.

 In addition, it will display as "doing" each list item of the